PrefectHQ/prefect/docs/tutorials/deployments.md

 You can start a flow run for this deployment from the UI by selecting the **Run** button.
 The Prefect Orion engine routes the flow run request to the work queue, the agent picks up the new work from the queue and initiates the flow run.

-If you switch over to the terminal session where your agent is running, you'll see that the agent picked up the flow run and executed it.
+As before, the flow run will be picked up by the agent, and you should be able to see it run in the agent process.

 <div class='terminal'>
 ```bash